Computer Science (CSC)

 CSC 410 Development/Operations4 credits

 This course presents the use of established reference architectures to model scalable architectures for cloud applications.
 In addition, it demonstrates the use of cloud management approaches in the provision of infrastructure resources and in the deployment and management of application components.
 It includes discussion and application of software development processes, including Agile, continuous integration, automated testing, the use of containers, and other issues related to application deployment.
-(Prerequisite: CSC 330)
+(Prerequisite: Minimum grade of C- in CSC 310 or equivalent)

 CSC 430 Distributed System Architecture4 credits

 This course covers concepts related to distributed systems and parallel computer architecture.
 Topics include concurrency and concurrent programming, fault tolerance, and parallel programming.
-(Prerequisite: CSC 301)
+(Prerequisite: Minimum grade of C- in CSC 301 and MAT 110 or equivalent)

 CSC 450 Computer Science Capstone4 credits